nseepana/developer-roadmap/src/data/roadmaps/datastructures-and-algorithms/content/108-graph-data-structure/103-shortest-path-algorithms/index.md

-# Shortest Path Algos.
+# Shortest Path Algorithms

-Shortest Path Algorithms are a set of algorithms used in graph theory to find the shortest path between two vertices or nodes.
-The two most well-known algorithms are Dijkstra's Algorithm and the Bellman-Ford Algorithm.
-Dijkstra's Algorithm operates by visiting neighbors of the starting vertex and keeps a running tally of the shortest distance from the starting vertex to each visited vertex.
-This is repeated until all vertices have been visited and the shortest distances calculated.
-Bellman-Ford Algorithm, on the other hand, is capable of handling graphs with negative edges.
-It works by iteratively relaxing the graph edges and thereby finding the shortest paths to all vertices.
+## Dijkstra's Algorithm
+- **Function**: Finds the shortest path in a graph with non-negative edge weights.
+- **Mechanism**:
+  - Starts from a chosen vertex and explores neighboring vertices.
+  - Keeps track of the shortest known distance from the start vertex to each vertex.
+  - Repeatedly updates distances to each vertex as it explores the graph.
+- **Limitation**: Cannot handle graphs with negative edge weights.
+- **Use Cases**: Commonly used in routing and navigation systems, network routing protocols.

+## Bellman-Ford Algorithm
+- **Capability**: Handles graphs with negative edge weights and can detect negative cycles.
+- **Mechanism**:
+  - Iteratively "relaxes" edges, checking if shorter paths can be found by going through an edge.
+  - Repeats this process for each edge in the graph, for 'V-1' iterations, where 'V' is the number of vertices.
+- **Key Feature**: Able to report the existence of a negative cycle in the graph.
+- **Use Cases**: Useful in network routing (like RIP protocol) and in systems where negative weights are present.

+## Comparison
+- **Dijkstra's Algorithm**:
+  - Faster for non-negative edge weight graphs.
+  - Utilizes priority queues to efficiently find the next closest vertex.
+- **Bellman-Ford Algorithm**:
+  - Slower due to its iterative nature, but more versatile.
+  - Essential for graphs where negative edges are involved.

+Both algorithms are fundamental in computer science for solving a variety of problems related to graph traversal and optimization, particularly in the contexts of network routing, pathfinding in games, and map navigation.